-Strengthening Voices, Realising Rights is a new initiative to bolster the capacity of Deaf & Disabled People's organisations (DPPOs) to protect and promote equal rights for Deaf and Disabled Londoners.
+Strengthening Voices, Realising Rights is an initiative set up by Trust for London to bolster the capacity of Deaf & Disabled People's organisations (DPPOs) to protect, promote and advance Deaf and Disabled Londoners' rights.

 The programme is funded by Trust for London and City Bridge Trust.
 It was set up following representations made to funders by Inclusion London on behalf of DDPOs across the capital.

 The inaugural funding programme - Phase 1 - closed for applications on 17th October 2018 with awarded grants announced on 3rd December, on the International Day of Disabled Persons.

 Phase 1 is currently funding user led organisations to offer advice, and casework in social welfare law to support Deaf and Disabled individuals in exercising their rights and in obtaining their entitlements.
 You can see a list of funded organisations in Phase 1 here.